nickwest/EloquentForms/README.md

 ## Installation

-EloquentForms requires PHP 7.2^.
-This particular version supports Laravel 7.0.x.
-To install on earlier versions of laravel Laravel use the X.Y.z release of EloquentForms where X.Y matches the versions of Laravel you're using.
+EloquentForms requires PHP 7.3^.
+This particular version supports Laravel 8.x To install on earlier versions of laravel Laravel use the X.Y.z release of EloquentForms where X.Y or X.0 (Laravel's versioning scheme changed) matches the versions of Laravel you're using.

 To get the latest version you need only require the package via Composer.
 ```